 OverviewThe "Pi in the Sky" math challenge gives students a chance to take part in recent discoveries and upcoming celestial events, all while using math and pi just like NASA scientists and engineers.
 In this problem from the set, students use the mathematical constant pi to calculate the amount of potential rainfall in a cloud.
-The answer will be revealed on March 15!

 The Terra satellite uses the nine cameras on its Multi-Angle Imaging SpectroRadiometer, or MISR, instrument to provide scientists with unique views of Earth, returning data about atmospheric particles, land-surface features and clouds.
 Estimating the amount of water in a cloud and the potential for rainfall is serious business.
 Knowing how much rain may fall in a given area can help residents and first responders prepare for emergencies like flooding and mudslides.
 In Cloud Computing, students can use their knowledge of pi and geometric shapes to estimate the amount of water contained in a cloud.

 The MISR instrument on NASA’s Terra satellite has nine cameras that view Earth from different angles to study features on the surface and in the atmosphere in 3D.
 One of MISR’s tasks is to collect measurements of clouds, which are full of liquid water or ice.
 Scientists can use the measurements to estimate how much water is in a cloud.
 Imagine MISR flies over a cloud that from directly overhead looks like a circle, 10 km across.
 From the side, it looks like a soup can, indicating it’s roughly the shape of a right cylinder.